Overview

 Category awards

-Best Wiki = 1st place, 2nd place, 3rd place
+• Best Project Website = 1st place, 2nd place, 3rd place

 Project awards

-Bronze: Team satisfied all minimum requirements for judging (i.e. Submitted a complete Project wiki and uploaded a YouTube video)
+• Bronze: Team satisfied all minimum requirements for judging (Completed website, video, and presentation).

 Special awards